 One Year MBA for Working Professionals: India

-Many top institutes in India offer a one-year MBA program as an option of an MBA for working professionals.
+Many top institutes in India offer a one-year MBA program which is specially formulated for working professionals in order to provide them convenience.
 They are tabulated below.

 |Name of Institute||Location||Tuition Fees (Annually)|

 |IIM Bangalore||Bangalore||INR 27,00,500|

 |Management Development Institute||Gurgaon||INR 15,35,000|